JavaScript API reference

 Number

 Round chat button size in px, default is 60.
 Does not affect the “tab” button.
-You can also change the size of the round chat button using setButtonSize method.
+You can also change the size of the round chat button using the setButtonSize method.

 Example: